-On February 25th, the House of Representatives voted to pass the Recognizing Achievement in Classified School Employees Act (H.R.
-276) with the tremendous bipartisan support of 387 House Members.
+Original post: On February 25th, the House of Representatives approved the Recognizing Achievement in Classified School Employees Act (H.R.
+276) with the tremendous bipartisan support of 387-19 House Members.

 Congresswoman Dina Titus (NV-1) was the prime sponsor of the bill.
 According to a press release from her office, “The legislation highlights the vital contributions of school employees such as bus drivers, cafeteria workers, security guards, and counselors by establishing the Recognizing Inspiring School Employees (RISE) Award.”